adas1gupta/Leetcode/Dynamic-Programming/Climbing-Stairs/README.md

  - This line means creating an array that computes position i from position i + 1 and i + 2.
    - So n - 1 will need n, which is 1, and n + 1, which is 0 (an overshoot)

+ - BOTTOM UP SPACE OPTIMIZED DP:

+ - Notice from above that all you care about is the previous and previous to previous elements.
+ - [next_elem to compute, n, n + 1]
+ - [n = n + n + 1, n + 1 = n, who cares about this element]
+ - Therefore, we only need two variables: prev, prev_prev where prev, prev_prev = prev + prev_prev, prev

 ## 🧪 Code
 See `solution.py`